APP-Hom Method for Box Constrained Quadratic Programming: Introduction

-which derives from the KKT conditions, where $\lambda(t)$ denotes the multipliers.
-If the start solution has almost the same optimal active set as the target solution, this algorithm would be very efficient.
-Whereas, PAS suffers from the same disadvantages as the active-set method that it needs many steps if the start active set is faraway from that of the end solution.
+which derives from the Karush-Kuhn-Tucker (KKT) conditions, where $\mathcal{A}_l$ and $\mathcal{A}_u$ denote the lower active-set and the upper active-set respectively.
+Similar to the active set method, the efficiency of PAS depends on the difference between the optimal active sets of the start solution and the target solution, and the size of (\ref{paslinearsystem}).
+Active-set methods change the active set along the descent directions, while PAS changes along the parameter $t$ from $t=1$ to $t=0$.
+An advantage of PAS is that the times of changing active set is smaller than active-set method.
+Whereas, PAS suffers from the same disadvantages as the active-set method that it would be inefficient if the start active set is faraway from that of the target solution.
+So a good warm-start is important to active-set like methods.

-Another basic approach solving $(\ref{equation1.1})$ is the projected-gradient method \cite{rosen1960gradient}.
-However, this method is slow at the end of the iterations, which makes it unappealing when medium to high accuracy solutions are desired.
-In such cases, higher-order methods might be more preferable, e.g., LBFGS-B \cite{byrd1995limited}, TRON \cite{lin1999newton}, projected-Newton \cite{bertsekas1982projected} and projected-quasi-Newton (PQN-BFGS, PQN-LBFGS) \cite{kim2010tackling}.

-A reflective Newton method \cite{coleman1996reflective} is proposed by Coleman and Li.
-This method applies to a general (non-convex) BQP and exhibits strong convergence properties, global and quadratic convergence.
-Reflective Newton method has been implemented in Matlab $quadprog$ solver.

-Nesterov's accelerated proximal gradient algorithm (APG) \cite{nesterov2005smooth, nesterov2007gradient} is a first order algorithm, which takes small computational cost at every step and converges in a rate $O(\frac{1}{k^2})$.
-Due to this, APG is effective for an approximate solution.
-However, APG algorithm is slow at the end of the iterations, which hinders it to be an independent algorithm for (\ref{equation1.1}) if high-precision solutions are required.
+Recently, Nesterov's accelerated proximal gradient algorithms (APG) which take small computational cost at each step and converges in a rate $O(\frac{1}{k^2})$ \cite{nesterov2005smooth, nesterov2007gradient} are widely used to solve general convex optimization with simple constraints.
+Moreover, it is easy to implement, which makes it be a good alternative method for predicting the optimal active set of (\ref{equation1.1}) when it is convex.
+However, APG algorithm is slow at the end of the iterations and hard to obtain high-precision solution, which hinders it to be an independent algorithm if high-precision solutions are required.
+So proper termination criteria are required.